BapanBigData/contextual-email-retrieval-api/README.md

-# 📬 Enron Email Response Generator & Summarizer (GenAI Assignment)
+# 📬 Enron Email Response Generator & Summarizer (Data Science and Generative AI Assignment)

 This repository contains the solution to the **TATA Communications Data Science & GenAI Assignment**.
 The objective was to build an intelligent system that performs **email summarization**, **response generation**, and **API deployment** using **Retrieval-Augmented Generation (RAG)** and **locally hosted LLMs via Ollama** on the Enron email dataset.